-I also remember Gary Lineker at major football events when BBC are covering a game, and Gordon Strachan being a guest, Gary Lineker would always bring up Scotland not qualifying many times, and he would use it to take a dig at Gordon Strachan , even though Scotland hadn't qualified and therefore had absolute nothing to do with the match BBC was showing.
+I also remember Gary Lineker at major football events when BBC is covering a game, and Gordon Strachan being a guest, Gary Lineker would always bring up Scotland not qualifying many times, and he would use it to take a dig at Gordon Strachan, even though Scotland hadn't qualified and therefore had absolutely nothing to do with the match BBC was showing.

 Now some would say Gary was just having a laugh with Gordon, just like people do when there friends team lose, however, it got so bad once that Gordon Strachan actually asked if he was brought on the show specifically for the very reason he was Scottish.

-A more recent example is it was stated recently that Scotland could not use the pound, if we where to go independent, interesting, the pound has been around way longer than I been alive and am 40.
+A more recent example is it was stated recently that Scotland could not use the pound if we were to go independent, interesting, the pound has been around way longer than I been alive and am 40.
 Yet recently Scotland was told, the pound doesn't belong to us, we only have it because England allows us too.
-If we truly meant to be British Nationalists, then the pound belongs to Scotland as much as it does England, but apparently it doesn't.
+If we truly meant to be British Nationalists, then the pound belongs to Scotland as much as it does England, but apparently, it doesn't.

-This is why myself and many other people in Scotland view themselves as Scottish, but we are not all xenophobic, racist or anti-English.
+This is why I and many other people in Scotland view themselves as Scottish, but we are not all xenophobic, racist or anti-English.

-The whole thing between Scotland and England can not be fully covered in this one feature, there has been many a book written on it.
-As for the question on why Scottish Nationalists become xenophobic, racist or anti-English, the simple answer is, every group has bad apples, there is good and bad people in this world, Scotland has there bad apples to.
+The whole thing between Scotland and England cannot be fully covered in this one feature, there has been many a book written on it.
+As for the question on why Scottish Nationalists become xenophobic, racist or anti-English, the simple answer is, every group has bad apples, there are good and bad people in this world, Scotland has there bad apples too.

 However when Scotland has been alienated by England for so long, then it is understandable why we become Scottish Nationalists, then sadly hate does grow from there, which then turns into the xenophobic, racist and anti-English.